 Westbrook is an amazing talent, but he’s not a good point guard.

 It means that your point guard shouldn’t be shooting the ball 30 times a game.
 Parker reads the defense and runs the offense both efficiently and effectively.

 He took Damian Lillard to school in the last series by running him through screens and knocking down the mid-range shot.
 Understand that Parker did all of this within the frame of the offense.

 Westbrook is a shoot first, second and then look at Kevin Durant to pass if he is double teamed, and then look for the ball back.
 In a series where Serge Ibaka is out, the Thunder will struggle to score at times.
 Also, the Spurs will try to eliminate all of the scorers that are a threat, like Reggie Jackson

-and James Harden coming off the bench.
+coming off the bench.

 If the Spurs are smart they will use Westbrook’s lack of ability to run a half-court offense against the Thunder throughout the series.
 With Ibaka gone, the Thunder must speed up the tempo with the lack of a low-post scorer.

 If that happens, Westbrook will look for his shot and freeze out his teammates.